 - The University of Arizona, home to Arizona's only MD-granting medical program, establishes its second, separately accredited medical school in downtown Phoenix - the first ever MD-granting medical school in the city.

-- October 2012, the Health Sciences Education Building opened.
-The state-of-the-art building is a six-story facility with lecture halls, the Center for Simulation and Innovation, clinical education units, an anatomy lab, offices and various flexible classrooms.
+- October 5 - The Health Sciences Education Building opens.
+The state-of-the-art building is a six-story facility with lecture halls, the Center for Simulation and Innovation, clinical education units, anatomy lab, offices and various flexible classrooms.

-- July – class size increased to 80 students admitted per year.
+- July – Class size increases to 80 students admitted per year.

-- July – LCME Grants preliminary accreditation to the College of Medicine - Phoenix and allows the college to recruit applicants and enroll students.
+- July – The Liaison Committee on Medical Education grants preliminary accreditation to the College of Medicine - Phoenix and allows the College to recruit applicants and enroll students.

 - May 9 – 40 medical students graduate.

 - A portable rapid DNA analysis technology that can sample and match a DNA profile to a secure national law enforcement database is developed by the UA College of Medicine – Phoenix's Frederic Zenhausern, PhD, MBA, at the Center for Applied NanoBioscience and Medicine.

 - Gholam Peyman, MD, faculty member at the UA College of Medicine – Phoenix, is awarded the "National Medal of Technology and Innovation" by President Barack Obama for the invention of the LASIK surgical technique, expanding the field of retinal surgery.

 - May 12 - First class of 24 medical students graduate.